On the structure of higher order quantum maps: Combinatorial description of higher order objects

 \section{Combinatorial description of higher order objects}

-{Types} of higher order quantum maps were introduced in \cite{perinotti2017causal,bisio2019theoretical}, who gave a combinatorial description of the corresponding subspaces.
-More precisely, they show that the subspace for the corresponding type of higher order objects can be combined from some independent system of linear subspaces labelled by binary strings.
+Types of higher order quantum maps were introduced in \cite{perinotti2017causal,bisio2019theoretical}, where a combinatorial description of the corresponding subspaces is given.
+More precisely, it is shown that the subspace for the corresponding type of higher order objects can be combined from some independent system of linear subspaces labelled by binary strings.

-In this section we show that we can have a similar description of higher order objects in $\Af$, though the construction is slightly more complicated, because there is in general no distinguished element in $A_X$ for a first order object $X$.
-We also use boolean functions to characterize the subsets of binary strings corresponding to the type, which will turn out useful for further description of types.
-We will use the definitions, notations and results given in Appendix \ref{sec:boolean}.
+In this section we show that we can have a similar description of higher order objects in $\Af$, though the construction is slightly more complicated, see also Remark \ref{rem:innerp} below.
+We will use boolean functions to characterize the subsets of binary strings corresponding to the type, which will turn out useful for further description of types.
+We will need the definitions, notations and results given in Appendix \ref{sec:app_affine} for affine subspaces, Appendix \ref{sec:boolean} for boolean functions and the notations given at the end of Section \ref{sec:fv} for operations on subspaces of a vector space.
+The notation $\boxplus$ will always mean the disjoint union of subsets of natural numbers and the operadic composition of permutations, as in Appendix \ref{app:basic}.

 For a first order object $X=(V_X, \{\tilde a_X\}^*)$, let us pick an element $a_X\in A_X$.
 We have a direct sum decomposition

 where $L_{X,0}:= \mathbb R\{a_X\}$, $L_{X,1}:=\{\tilde a_X\}^\perp=L_X$.
 We define the {conjugate object} as $\tilde X=(V_X^*,\{a_X\}^*)$.
 Note that we always have $\tilde a_X\in A_{\tilde X}$ and with the choice $a_{\tilde X}=\tilde a_X$, we obtain $\tilde{\tilde X}=X$ and